johnbillion/query-monitor/readme.txt

 ### Is Query Monitor already included with my hosting?

-Some WordPress hosts bundle Query Monitor as part of their hosting platform, which means you don't need to install it yourself.
+Some web hosts bundle Query Monitor as part of their WordPress hosting platform, which means you don't need to install it yourself.
 Here are some that I'm aware of:

 * [Altis Cloud](https://www.altis-dxp.com/resources/developer-docs/dev-tools/).
 * [WordPress VIP](https://wpvip.com/), although users need to be granted the `view_query_monitor` capability even if they're an Administrator.
 [See the WordPress VIP documentation for details](https://docs.wpvip.com/performance/query-monitor/enable/).